lshydro/process_catchment_connect/README.md

 Data requirements to execute the code:
 - CAMELS dataset by Addor et al. (2017) available at https://ral.ucar.edu/solutions/products/camels
-- aws0200NATSGO.csv Available Water Storage data calculated for the CAMELS catchments with data from the NATSGO soil data base
+- aws0200NATSGO.csv Available Water Storage data calculated for the CAMELS catchments with data from the NATSGO soil data base.
+Available as supplemental data for the article submitted to Water Resources Research.
-- elongratio_CAMELS.Rdata Elongation Ratio calculate for the CAMELS catchments

 Addor, N., Newman, A.J., Mizukami, N. and Clark, M.P., 2017.
 The CAMELS data set: catchment attributes and meteorology for large-sample studies.
 Hydrology and Earth System Sciences (HESS), 21(10), pp.5293-5313.